Paris Las Vegas: History

 Paris was built as a sister property to Bally's.
 The two resorts are connected, and initially shared operations, including a single gaming license and hotel reservation system.

-In late 1999, a fraud lawsuit was filed against the resort by Steven Mattes, a high roller who gambled there during its opening weekend.
+In late 1999, Steven Mattes, a high roller who gambled there during its opening weekend, filed a fraud lawsuit against the resort.
 Mattes accused the casino of reneging on an agreement to provide him with a $2 million line of credit.
 A jury ruled in his favor in 2002, awarding him $8 million.
 However, the verdict was challenged by the resort and ruled erroneous in 2003.
 The case was summarily dismissed the following year.
 Mattes appealed the case to the U.S. Supreme Court, which declined to hear it in 2007.

 In 2001, the resort's performance theater hosted the first BET Awards show.

 The Flag of France had hung from the resort's exterior since opening, but was briefly removed in 2003, amid France's opposition to the invasion of Iraq.

 Harrah's Entertainment acquired Caesars Entertainment in 2005 and took on the latter's name in 2010.

 A power outage occurred in November 2016, lasting more than 12 hours and trapping 11 people in elevators throughout the resort, before being rescued by fire crews.
 A work crew had been making floor repairs in the resort's boiler room and accidentally drilled into the property's main power and backup generator lines, causing the outage.
 Another outage occurred in October 2020, after rodents interfered with an off-site transfer switch near the resort.
 Six people had to be rescued from elevators, and power was restored within three hours.

 In 2022, Paris and Bally's became the first Strip resorts to host the World Series of Poker, which returned to the resorts for 2023 as well.